zsmagyari/ClimShift/README.md

 ```
 where ***your_temporary_folder*** is the full folder reference where you want to store the application.

 The toolbox will be lauched inside your browser.
 Sample data is available in sampledata subfolder.
-There's a short demo video in the ***tutorial folder***.
+There's a short demo video in the ***tutorial*** folder.

 **Analysis steps**